snowdon-dev/node-llm-test/README.md

 I noticed that all AIs seem to fail using the tools that I use.
 I wondered if it was because of the lack of public information to train them on.
 This test proves it.
+This was prior to Chat GPT 5.

 ## Usage

 - [Create a Codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/opening-an-existing-codespace)
-  Then simply, run the command `llmtest` in the terminal.
+- Then simply, run the command `llmtest` in the terminal.

 ### Installation